June 5, 2020: MHz Foundation Statement of Solidarity

 Executive Director, MHz Foundation

 Since its inception, MHz Foundation’s mission has been to bring global culture and perspective to the world via digital programming with Curationist.org.

-Today, the MHz Foundation expands its reach beyond the Metro DC area to the world through the launch of MHz Curationist in early 2019.
-Curationist’s mission to make global arts, culture, and heritage available to all through a free knowledge platform and website.
+Today, the MHz Foundation expands its reach beyond the Metro DC area to the world through MHz Curationist.
+Launched in 2019 as the main project of the MHz Foundation, Curationist strives to make global arts, culture, and heritage available to all through a free knowledge platform and website.
 A planned re-launch of the Curationist website in 2022 will have extended reach and capabilities.

 The MHz Foundation is a Virginia-based 501(c)(3) corporation.